-In this post, we’re going to take a look at 30 of the most important Instagram statistics that you need to know in 2018 in order to build your strategies and create your campaigns.
+In this post, we’re going to take a look at the most important Instagram statistics that you need to know in 2020 in order to build your strategies and create your campaigns.

 As far as I’m concerned, this is the most important demographic information we have for Instagram: a good chunk of them are ready (and able) to open their wallets and bust out the credit cards and spend.

 - 31% of people who make more than 75k per year are on Instagram

 - 32% of people who make between 50k-74k per year are on Instagram

 - 32% of people who bring in 30k to 49k per year are on Instagram.

 6. 71% of U.S. adults between the ages of 18-29 are using Instagram.

 Right now, this demographic is a hot one that a large number of marketers and brands are clamoring to attract, and with the clear majority of the age group on the platform, the platform gains even more value.

 7. 63% of Instagram users check the app at least once per day, and 42% open the app multiple times within the same day.

 Most of Instagram’s users are highly engaged and checking in with the app regularly.
 If you’ve got strong content, you shouldn’t have a problem reaching them consistently.
 This study found that only 16% open the app once a week or less.